Social security in Switzerland

-The Sozialversicherungen (Social Security) in Switzerland includes several public and private insurance plans to assist the welfare of the population.
+The social security in Switzerland (in German Sozialversicherungen) includes several public and private insurance plans to assist the welfare of the population.

 Constitutional principles

 The basic principles of social insurance are found in Articles 111 to 114 and Articles 116 and 117 of the Swiss Federal Constitution.

 Article 111 defines the so-called "three-pillar principle", which regulates the structure of retirement, survivors', and disability benefits.
 Article 112 provides the basis for the old-age, survivors', and disability insurance, in Article 113 that of occupational pensions.
 Article 114 regulates the basis of the unemployment insurance; provisions for family allowances and maternity insurance are laid down in Article 116.
 Finally, in Article 117 sickness and accident insurance is regulated by constitutional law.

 The old-age and survivors' insurance (Alters- und Hinterlassenenversicherung - AHV), together with the disability insurance (Invalidenversicherung - IV) and supplementary benefits, forms the first (state) pillar of the Swiss three-pillar system and serves to adequately safeguard the need for subsistence.